Pumpkin Bars

 - For the frosting cream together cream cheese, butter and vanilla until smooth in mixing bowl.
 Gradually add in powdered sugar and cinnamon while mixing.
 Spread over cooled bars.

-- Store in airtight container.
+- Store in airtight container in the refrigerator.

 Tips